-Questions posed during ArtScapers workshops like; how can I imagine the world differently?
+Questions posed during ArtScapers workshops included: how can I imagine the world differently?
 How can I understand someone who is not like me?
-Resonate with Arendt's call to see the world from another angle and change our position, use our imaginations and take other perspectives into account (Arendt, 1978).
+These questions resonate with Arendt's (1978) call to see the world from another angle, change our position, use our imaginations, and take other perspectives into account.
 Imagination extends us beyond the world we know and the way we normally think.
-It allows us to imagine different spaces, places and situations, to go beyond the present.
-Imagination is inextricably linked to creativity: imaginative activity happens in the mind and creative action gives it purpose (NACCCE report, 1999).
+It allows us to imagine different spaces, places, and situations, and to go beyond the present.
+Imagination is inextricably linked to creativity; imaginative activity happens in the mind and creative action gives it purpose (National Advisory Committee on Creative and Cultural Education, 1999).

 To enable people to form their own concepts, educators must encourage new ideas and ones that they have not yet thought of.
-Butler (2005) talks about being 'undone': this could be understood as a willingness by educators to occupy the unknown.
-'Unknown' not as a practical entity but as a state of being that rejects the insistence on the known that is a requirement of much pedagogic practice.
+Butler (2005) talks about being undone; this could be understood as a willingness by educators to occupy the unknown.
+"Unknown" does not refer to a practical entity, but rather a state of being that rejects the insistence on the known that is a requirement of much pedagogic practice.
 Unknowingness allows us to interrogate the hegemonic structures which establish other as other.
 Butler (2005) writes about the "willingness to be undone" in relation to others, to "risk ourselves precisely at moments of unknowingness" (p.
-153) but, as the term 'risk' suggests, it is impossible to occupy the position of the other but we can interrogate the logics, those images of thought and established practices that keep people (teachers, learners) in their place.
-Such risk-taking in the process of pedagogical intra-relating has the potential for an expanded comprehension of learning and teaching (Atkinson, 2015).
+153), but as the term 'risk' suggests, it is impossible to occupy the position of the other.
+However, we can interrogate the logics, those images of thought and established practices that keep people (i.e., teachers and learners) in their place.
+Such risk-taking in the process of pedagogical intrarelating has the potential for an expanded comprehension of learning and teaching (Atkinson, 2015).

-Dialogue is an important part of community formation, it is not simply limited to dialogue with others but as Greene argues it is also to do with stepping back and considering our own inner beings.
-Imagination allows a person to do this, to question our own certainties (Foucault, 1997, p.
-144).
-Imagination then is critical if new inclusive communities are to be formed in the North West Cambridge Development.
-As Nixon describes:
+Dialogue is an important part of community formation.
+It is not simply limited to dialogue with others, but as Greene (1995) argues, it is also to do with stepping back and considering our own inner beings.
+Imagination allows to question our own certainties (Foucault, 1997).
+Imagination, then, is critical if new inclusive communities are to be formed in the North West Cambridge Development.
+As Nixon (2007) describes:

-'without this kind of inclusive thinking (inclusive, that is, of the 'other'), humanity would be unsustainable.
-The human capacity to grasp, through thought, the otherness of (i.e., my radical difference from) other lives - other origins, other beginnings, other trajectories, other outcomes - is itself a defining feature of humanity' (2007, p.
-233).
+without this kind of inclusive thinking (inclusive, that is, of the 'other'), humanity would be unsustainable.
+The human capacity to grasp, through thought, the otherness of (i.e., my radical difference from) other lives - other origins, other beginnings, other trajectories, other outcomes - is itself a defining feature of humanity. (p.
+233)